M. Brent Donnellan

 M. Brent Donnellan (born June 19, 1972) is a professor of psychology at Michigan State University.
 He is known for research on social psychology and personality psychology.

 Biography

 M. Brent Donnellan was born June 19, 1972, in Springfield, Ohio.
 Donnellan completed his undergraduate career at the University of California, Davis in 1994, receiving his bachelor's degree in psychology.
 In 2001, he received his Ph.D. in human development from Davis.

 He joined the faculty of the Department of Psychology at MSU in 2003.
 Donnellan received tenure and a promotion from MSU in 2009.
-He currently holds the rank of professor of psychology.
+In June of 2023, Donnellan was appointed as dean of the College of Social Sciences.
 He previously taught at Texas A&M University, where he served as Associate Department Head from January 2016 to August 2017.
 Donnellan has a long-standing affiliation with the Family Transitions Project, which follows participants as they make the transition from adolescence to adulthood.
 He is the author or co-author of 130 journal articles (out or in press), one edited book, 21 book chapters and one book under contract.